Cre4T3Tiv3/llmops-dashboard/README.md

 ❌ Model 'llama3' not found in ollama list
 ```

-> 💡 This step is included in `make init` but can be run independently.
+> ℹ️ This step is included in `make init` but can be run independently.

 ---

-### 🧪 Step 2: Launch the Full Stack
+### Step 2: Launch the Full Stack

 ```bash
 make up